-From Garden of the Gods to the Broadmoor hotel, Colorado Springs is jam packed with things to do and see.
-Summer, spring, winter and fall each unique activities and experiences.
+From Garden of the Gods to the Broadmoor Hotel, Colorado Springs is jam-packed with things to do and see.
+Summer, spring, winter, and fall each bring unique activities and experiences.

 The Olympic City, dubbed so because of the Olympic Training Center in town, is full of attractions for every kind of visitor.
 Colorado Springs is easy to reach on I-25 south of Denver in generally less than an hour and a half, traffic pending.
 It should be about an hour at its peak quickness.

 While the downtown area of Colorado Springs doesn’t have the grand skyscrapers that Denver’s skyline does, it’s walkable, historic, and contains plenty of art.
 The population is working its way to near 500,000 people, so this is a fairly large city.